giacomote/AutoHotkeyProject1/README.md

 ## 💻 Scripts
 - [x] `AutoInsertText` --> Which allows you to insert specific long texts with a just a click.
-- [x] `FunctionKeys` --> Which allows you to use some controls, even if your keyboard doesn't have a key for them.
+- [x] `FunctionKeys` --> Which allows you create custom keyboards shortcuts for media controls and characters.
 - [x] `MouseRemote` --> Which allows you to use your (wireless) mouse as a slideshow remote.
 - [x] `ProcessGetInfo` --> Which allows you to know process name and title of a window.
 - [x] `ScriptLauncher` --> Which allows you to launch all multiple script at a time.